 Additionally, with a Roth IRA, you can withdraw your contributions at any time without being subject to a penalty.
 This adds additional flexibility to your account.
 However, you do have to be careful not to dip into your earnings.
 If you do, be prepared to pay a penalty for non-approved purposes.

-Betterment makes setting up a Roth IRA ridiculously easy.
-You’ll tell them what your dream retirement looks like.
-That’ll give Betterment a sense of what you’re really looking for.
-Then they’ll give you personalized IRA recommendations.
+Betterment makes setting up a Roth IRA easy.
+You’ll tell them what your retirement goals look like.
+That’ll give Betterment a sense of what you can do to help you get there.
+Then they’ll give you personalized recommendations.

-You’ll need to set up recurring auto-deposits, that way Betterment can rebalance your account when needed.
+You can set up recurring auto-deposits.
+That’s one way Betterment can rebalance your account as needed.

 Wealthfront lets you set up a retirement account in just a few steps.
 You start by linking your financial accounts, which eliminates the need for all the pesky paperwork you’ll fill out for other companies.